celiackelly/recommendation-manager/README.md

 Since there is no way to add an event listener to a specific range in Goole Apps Script, the markCompletion() and queueEmailCompletion() functions have to run each time the spreadsheet is edited, which is not ideal for performance.
 To optimize the speed of these functions, a conditional first checks whether the edit was in the the "Date Completed" or "Ready to Send?" columns; if not in that range, the function immediately returns.

+I took great care to document my code thoroughly, to make this project easier for the organization to maintain.

 ## Next Steps:

+I plan to refactor the process of queuing emails and storing them in the Properties Service to make these functions faster and more performant.
+I also hope to write a function to automate the initial set-up of the Google sheet, so that it is as easy as possible to create a new copy of the project at the beginning of each academic year.